All Use Cases

 Use your brand colors to make the QR code match your card design.
 Honest QR lets you customize colors and add your logo to the center.
 Just ensure enough contrast between the foreground and background for reliable scanning.
 Our design guide at honestqr.net/guides/custom-qr-code-design covers color, logo placement, and dot style options.

 Place the QR code on the back of the card if the front is too crowded, but add a small "Scan me" prompt so people know it's there.
+Without the prompt, perhaps 30 percent of recipients ignore the code — they assume it's a decorative pattern.
+With the prompt, that number drops below 5 percent.

 Frequently Asked Questions